 • Lecturer at local, national, and international conferences and trainings on topics of domestic violence, conflict resolution, case management, and all aspects of family law and procedure.

 • Hennepin County/Minneapolis Homeless Connect Event, 2009 -2012.
-Signing orders and providing access to the court to assist the homeless.
+Signed orders and provided instant access to the court to assist the homeless.

 • “Traffic Court in the Community,” 2004.
-Created and implemented an innovative court calendar that traveled to Minneapolis neighborhoods to carry out the principles and objectives of the one-day Restorative Justice Event.
+Created and implemented an innovative court calendar that traveled into Minneapolis neighborhoods.
 Hearings were held in the Minneapolis inner city — at the Urban League, the Brian Coyle Center, the Powderhorn Partners Building on Lake Street, and the Eastside Neighborhood Center.
-Sue Cochrane and her staff, together with court clerks, Sentence to Service officers, and interpreters, traveled weekly to these inner-city community centers and held the court calendars for misdemeanor and petty driver’s license offenses, and provided the option of community service to restore licenses.
+Sue Cochrane and her staff, together with court clerks, Sentence to Service staff, and interpreters, traveled weekly to these inner-city community centers, to continue carrying out the goals of the Restorative Justice Initiative, working in and with the community to provide community service to restore licenses.

 • Chair, Domestic Violence Coordinating Committee, Mar.
 2002.